pixelpark/ppnet-proxy/README.md

 ppnet-proxy
 ===========

 A simple proxy for [PPnet](https://github.com/pixelpark/ppnet) to limit access to the remote couchdb.
+It is also able to serve static files of PPnet.

 ## Installation
-Checkout ppnet-proxy repository and "cd" into ppnet folder
+Checkout ppnet-proxy repository and "cd" into ppnet-proxy folder
 ``` bash
     git clone https://github.com/pixelpark/ppnet-proxy.git
 ```